grantjo78/grantjo78.github.io/_posts/2022-04-29-hyperv-networking.md

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-vSwitch-Original.jpg)

  "Microsoft Hyper-V Network Adapter - Virtual Switch" configuration indicates that it has been configured as an [external virtual switch](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/plan-hyper-v-networking-in-windows-server#switch-and-network-adapter-choices).
-This won't allow for guest egress traffic in Azure.
+This configuration does not allow for my guest vm to egress traffic outside of the Hyper-V host in Azure.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-vSwitch-Original.jpg)

-Looking at the guest's IP configuration, you can see that it does not have a valid IP address or default gateway.
+Looking at the guest virtual machine's IP configuration, you can see that it does not received an IP address via DHCP and there is no default gateway.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Networking-Guest-IP.jpg)

-If I try to access a website on the internet (e.g. www.microsoft.com), I'm unable to access the site.
+If I try to access a website on the internet (e.g. www.microsoft.com) it does not succeed.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-NoInternetAccess.jpg)

-In order to allow the guest to route traffic externally, a **NAT Virtual Network** needs to be created.
+In order to allow the guest virtual machine to route traffic externally we need to create a **NAT Virtual Network**.

 ## How to create a NAT Virtual Network